 Continue reading Coco | Review

-Expect the unexpected as Martin McDonagh takes his dark brand of dramedy stateside.
+Expect the unexpected as Irish filmmaker Martin McDonagh takes his pitch black brand of dramedy to the west side of the Atlantic.
 Three Billboards Outside Ebbing Missouri is funny and affirming, traumatic, shocking and unfailingly absorbing.
-At its heart is a phenomenal Francis McDormand.
+At its heart is a phenomenal turn by Francis McDormand.

 Continue reading Three Billboards Outside Ebbing Missouri | Review